-The company was established in 1995 and is a private Norwegian company with 80 shareholders.
-It employs more than 4,000 people and the companies currently making up Green Resources have invested close to USD 300 mn equity in its African operations since its inception.
-Green Resources aims to establish over 100,000 ha of plantation to serve both the growing regional and global demand for wood products.
-Its strategy is based on growing wood for both traditional uses (sawn timber, panel board, pulp, etc.) and for the growing bio-energy sector.
+Green Resources was established in 1995 and is a private Norwegian company with 80 shareholders.
+It employs more than 4,000 people and the companies currently making up Green Resources have invested close to USD 300 mn equity in its African operations.
+Green Resources holds land to establish more than 100,000 ha of additional plantations with an aim to serve the growing regional and global demand for wood products.
+Its strategy is based on growing wood for both traditional uses (sawn timber, panel board, packaging, paper, tissue, etc.) and for the growing bio-chemical and energy sectors.
 It is a leader in carbon finance.
-Green Resources has probably planted more trees than any other private company in Africa during the past ten years.
-In addition, the company holds land for future planting and conservation, ensuring continued strong growth.
+Green Resources has probably planted more new forest than any other organization in Africa during the past ten years.

 Green Resources also harvests logs from its own plantations established in the 1990’s and will continue to do so as the plantations mature.
 Much of the harvesting is in Uganda where eucalyptus is being logged for use in the electrical pole industry, pine for sawlogs and the residues for charcoal production.
 The company expects revenues from harvesting to sharply increase over the next five years.